reclaimhosting/docs/01.getting-started/02.client-area-cpanel-basics/docs.md

 ##### Files

 The Files section in cPanel includes the following tools - File Manager, Images, Directory Privacy, Disk Usage, Web Disk, FTP accounts, FTP Connections, Backup and Backup Wizard.
 To truly see the capabilities of these tools, the best advice we can offer is just to click & explore.
-We have a tutorial specifically for Backups [here](http://docs.reclaimhosting.com/FAQ/Backing%20up%20your%20site/).
+We have a tutorial specifically for Backups [here](http://docs.reclaimhosting.com/faq/backing-up-your-site).

 ![Files](https://farm2.staticflickr.com/1642/24671562235_3051e5e0a6_c.jpg)

 - **File Manager** allows you to manage all files connected to your account, including renaming, uploading, and deleting them.
 You can also get to your file manager using the *Quick Links* section at the top left of your cPanel.
 - **Images** lets your manage images that have been previously saved to your account.
-Check out a cPanel documentation article on that [here](https://documentation.cpanel.net/display/PLD/Images).
 - **Directory Privacy** allows you to set a password to protect certain directories of your account.
 - **Disk Usage** helps you monitor your account's available space.
 - **File Transfer Protocol** (FTP) is a fast and convenient way to transfer large files online.
-We have a tutorial on FTP [here](http://docs.reclaimhosting.com/Miscellaneous/FTP-File-Transfer-Protocol/).
+We have a tutorial on FTP [here](http://docs.reclaimhosting.com/miscellaneous/ftp-file-transfer-protocol).

 ##### Databases